Jayjeet-M/wizards/README.md

 # wizards Project

 ## Project setup
-clone the repository using git clone
+Clone the repository using git clone.
+Then install the project by using:
 ```
 npm install
 ```

-### Compiles and hot-reloads for development
+Finally, use the following command to run the app:
 ```
 npm run serve
 ```